Matsue Castle is known for the resemblance of its gables to a bird deploying its wings.

 Because there’s limited guidance for going up to the Ninomaru area, it’s necessary for wheelchair users to be informed in advance.

-The main entrance, Ōte Mae area, is bumpy.
 So wheelchairs and baby carriages are difficult to move.